ssfsx17/sky-islands/core.md

 - Type: Throw Object
 - Range: 30 feet
 - Target: Single
+- Mapless: Any One Ally
 - Applies the Preserving Compress status condition for 8 status phases.

 **Prepare Poisongas Neutralizer**:

 - Alchemical Preparation
+- Mapless: Yourself
 - A Poisongas Neutralizer removes Imperial Poison Gas from the 5-foot square that the user is standing in.

 **Expert Dispersal of Poisongas Neutralizer**: